-- Now we can easily differentiate between numbers range watching at the Colors.
+- Now we can easily differentiate between numbers range watching the Colors.

 We can also follow the same procedure for the Decimal option instead of the Whole number option in the dialog box.

-Method 2.
-Create Drop-Down List with Color Using Data Validation
+2. Creating Drop-Down List with Color Using Excel Data Validation

 Suppose we have a dataset like the previous one with an additional Grade column where we want to input the Candidate’s Grade depending on their Number range.
 The Grade-Number table or our Source for the Drop-Down is provided beside the dataset.

-- At first, we have to select the Grade Column for applying Dataset Validation.
+- At first, we have to select the Grade Column for applying Data Validation.